-There is a presumption that the current byelaws operational in Hampton Magna, Budbrooke Parish which states frontages to homes will be 'open-plan' rather than fenced in (other than on Corner plots and Blandford Way which is allowed fencing subject to planning permission) will continue on any new development site.
+Currently much of Hampton Magna is an open-plan design with no boundary fencing enclosing front gardens (other than on Corner plots and Blandford Way which is allowed fencing subject to planning permission).
+It is expected that this will continue to be a feature on any new development site.